virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-As we stack layers on top of each other, we need a weight to decide how much each layer will contirbute to the final result, or in other words - decide its weight.
-In this case the weight is propotionally dependent on the `local_density` and inverse dependent on the `total_density`.
+As we stack layers on top of each other, we need a weight to decide how much each layer will contribute to the final result, or in other words, determine its weight.
+In this case, the weight is propotionally dependent on the `local_density` and inversely dependent on the `total_density`.
 Then the current layer is added to the `total_density` based on its weight.
 The weighing is arbitrary and depends on preferences.

 ```glsl
 vec3 nebula_color( in float density, in float radius )